A visit to Autodesk's Headquarters

 What particularly struck me about Autodesk was their generosity.
 One of the employees caught me absorbed in one of their design books.
 He casually walked up to me and said the book was mine to keep.
-I was a floored by this beautiful gesture.
+I was floored by this beautiful gesture.

 On the same note of generosity, Autodesk regularly hosts design parties where they provide food and an open bar for you to socialize with other local innovators.
 You can check out upcoming events here.
 They also have programs where they train locals in computer modeling and 3D printing.
-Autodesk not only trains, they pay locals to do so!
+Autodesk not only trains people, they pay them to do so!
 Residents of the program receive a stipend of $2,500 a month during training.
 If that’s not generous, then I don’t know what is.
 Find out more about the program here.

 Training programs such as the one hosted by Autodesk adds tremendous value to the community.
 Many people want to see a revival of manufacturing in this country.
 However, what they don’t realize is that this comeback will come in a different form.
 It will not be large factories that will bring local industry back in the U.S; the manufacturing revolution will come from everyday people innovating out of necessity.
 Training people in CAD allows this revolution to take place seamlessly.
 People will print complex tools and materials that will raise our standard living beyond what we thought possible.
 No research lab, no billions in funding- just bold innovators using CAD applications.